-What sorts of things does a pre-nup cover?
+What sort of things does a Pre-Nuptial cover?

 A pre-nup is a bespoke document drawn up for the two of you for your particular circumstances, so it can cover almost anything you want it to.
 There are certain things that couples usually think about when deciding how they would want to work things out if the marriage does not work:

 - What would happen to property either of you brought into the marriage?

 - What would happen to the family home?

 - What would happen to any property given to you or inherited during the marriage or any income or assets derived from trusts?